 By damage, we are referring to the sidespin that produces those score-killing slices that put the golf balls in trouble.

-From the fairway, the Pro V1’s core is coupled with an incredibly soft cover that is made from an ultra-thin layer of urethane elastomer
+From the fairway, the Pro V1’s core is coupled with an incredibly soft cover that is made from an ultra-thin layer of urethane elastomer.

-The enhanced technology Titleist puts into revamping the Pro V1 each year gives the balls a consistent ball flight with unmatched control on entry into the green.
+The enhanced technology Titleist puts into revamping the Pro V1 each year gives the golf balls a consistent ball flight with unmatched control on entry into the green.

-There is a reason that the Pro V1 is the most used and the best golf balls on the PGA Tour.
-Watching the balls roll back to the hole on iron shots dozens of times every Sunday is proof enough that the Pro V1 are balls that generates incredible spin.
+Watching the golf balls roll back to the hole on iron shots dozens of times every Sunday proves that the Pro V1 is a golf ball that generates incredible spin.

 Its cover is imprinted with a unique 352-dimple design.
-The dimples give the balls a chance to fight the impact that the surrounding air has on the ball as it travels from the fairway to the green.
+The dimples give the golf balls a chance to fight the impact that the surrounding air has on the ball as it travels from the fairway to the green.

 With the soft urethane cover, the dimples impart a barrier shield to the golf balls that not only cuts through the wind but also generates exceptional backspin off irons and wedges.